 "An increasingly digital, modern lifestyle is creating a hunger for authentic and relatable interactions that connect us to others like us," says Lam.
 "Building community gives your customers a space to feel seen and heard by your brand in a unique way."

-"Branding is about story and community, and humans are wired for story and community," adds Stauber.
+"Branding is about story and community, and humans are wired to like that," adds Stauber.
 "When brands build community, they invite potential customers to become part of something bigger and to have an impact together.
 That shared brand experience and collective impact makes people feel good."

 At Copper Pearl, a baby bib brand, community building has led to the company's growth, says Tyler Hillstead, Copper Pearl's president.